For additional inquiries:

 For additional FAQs on what the City is doing to slow the spread of COVID-19, click here.

-The Dallas, Denton, and Collin County health departments are responsible for case investigation, follow-up with persons under monitoring, and reporting cases to cities, the state, and the public.
+The Dallas and Denton County health departments and Texas Department of State Health Services are responsible for case investigation, follow-up with persons under monitoring, and reporting cases to cities, the state, and the public.
 The City of Carrollton is in daily contact with County and State health officials.

 For more FAQs about the Counties' and State's orders, click here.

-In a community effort to slow the spread and flatten the curve of the healthcare system’s capacity to treat sick individuals, residents should follow all State and County public health orders and continue to practice social distancing and good hygiene:
+In a community effort to slow the spread and flatten the curve of the healthcare system’s capacity to treat sick individuals, residents should follow all State and County public health orders and continue to wear cloth face masks when in public, as well as practice social distancing and good hygiene:

 -Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer that contains 60-95% alcohol.